dv-lse/fdi-patent-innovate/data/narrative.md

   scale: 2
   choropleth: allpat
   label: Number of patents by region (2005)
-  format: '.1f'
+  format: '.1s'
+  thresholds: [0, 1, 5, 25, 50, 100, 200, 500, 2000, 49800]
-  colors: schemePiYG-7
+  colors: Reds
   autorotate: false
 :::

 One common way to measure the innovative capacity of a city is to count the number of residents who are granted patents.

 Based on this statistic, local economies are extremely unequal in their innovation potential.
 The colours on the globe represent the patent counts in 2015, by region.
 While some regions are innovation hubs, most of the emerged land has no patent [7].

 [7]: http://rosencrantz.berkeley.edu/ "Data from the US Patents and Trademark Office"